Hedgehog metabolic bone disease. What is it, why is it important and what can we do to prevent it?

 Create an environment that provides hedgehogs with stress-free, quiet undisturbed sleeping and breeding areas.
 Create space for them to roam widely and get plenty of natural healthy exercise and offer a mixed balanced diet that encourages them to forage as their ancestors did.

-As a final note, a major scientific paper The State of Nature 2016, presented by Sir David Attenborough and funded by more than 50 conservation groups reported that hedgehogs are now almost extinct in the countryside.
+As a final note, a major scientific paper The State of Nature 2016, reported that hedgehogs are now almost extinct in the countryside.
 Urban gardens therefore are vital to their survival.
 Please continue to support our hedgehogs.
+You can find the current, and all back dated reports here.

 We are pleased to offer you a copy of Vale Wildlife Hospital’s advice sheets for feeding hedgehogs in your garden.
 They are one of the UK’s largest wildlife hospitals and hedgehog rescue centres.
 We therefore follow their guidance regarding hedgehog care as appropriate.